& Home Repair

-Habitat’s Community Development and Home Repair Program (CDR) is focused on the East Portland neighborhood.
+Habitat’s Community Development and Home Repair Program (CDR) is focused on the Portland neighborhood.
 In recent years, the Portland neighborhood has experienced economic growth with several businesses relocating to the neighborhood, however, residents are still struggling to overcome serious health and financial challenges to remain in their homes.

 Together, we’re empowering Portland residents to become the stewards of their homes and the leaders of their neighborhood by providing the tools necessary to improve their quality of life.

 Only 37% of Portland’s housing is owner-occupied, creating a high risk for displacement of long-time residents.

 There is nearly 12.6 years difference in life expectancy for Portland residents compared to other Louisville neighborhoods.